bhackel/auto-terrorist-hunt/README.md

 Set the window size to 1176x664 Windowed (3rd option)

+In settings under Display, click Calibration and set brightness to 55

 1. Run the file "tower hard doc.ahk"
 2. Launch a solo terrorist hunt on Hard difficulty
 3. On the room select screen, push f12 to start the script